navikt/helseopplysninger/docs/adrs/005-Helsenett-interconnection.md

 ![Interconnect through on-prem](../images/nhn-interconnect-through-on-prem.png)

-In this setup we would use the existing interconnect between the on-prem datacenter and NHN.
+In this setup we would use the existing interconnect between the on-prem datacenter and Helsenett.

 ![Interconnect directly](../images/nhn-interconnect-direct.png)